Sports Tonight (Australian TV program): Original run

-Revival
+2018 revival

 On 4 July 2018, Network Ten announced that the show would return after a seven-year absence, with Matt White to host alongside panelists Josh Gibson and Laurie Daley.
 It originally aired weekly on Sunday nights at 9:15 pm from 15 July 2018; however, following the end of the AFL and NRL seasons, the show shifted to a Monday night timeslot.
 As CBS Studios International had acquired Ten Network Holdings in 2017, the logo and on-air graphics were again updated to a package based around the standardised graphics package and title sequences from CBS Sports that debuted in February 2016 as part of Super Bowl 50.

 In March 2019, Network Ten announced that the show would return for 2019 and would be hosted by Roz Kelly alongside panelists Scott Mackinnon and Ant Sharwood.
 The show aired on Wednesday nights.
 The final episode was aired on 27 November 2019.

+2026 revival

+On 14 May 2026, it was announced that the show would once again be revived, this time as a segment within Network 10's late-night news bulletin.
+The segment began airing on 25 May.